devhliu/wrt-project/ray_analytic/README.md

 ## General description

 This program computes ray transforms in 3D of analytic functions whose prototype should be realized in "test_function.c".
 File "test_function.c" contains a template of such realization.
 Note that only the function with name "test_function" will be used for computations.
 After realizaiton of your test function you have to compile the code so you can run it.

+**IMPORTANT:** This program computes ray transforms not for all rays in 3D, but accordingly to a slice-by-slice scheme.
+It means that support of the test-function is sliced into a finite set of planes parallel to XY and in each plane the ray transforms are computed.
+For each such plane ray transforms are computed for rays with uniformly distributed directions and shifts (in the plane).
+The output is stored in a CSV file, where the data is oreder as:
+ > [zslice], [shift], [angle of direction], [ray transform]

 ## Requirements